hujhax/austin-improv-wiki/Character Explosion.md

 * [[KNOCK-OUT]] 2015 - current

 ### Coaches
-* [[Robert Slack]] is both a member of the troupe and coach, bringing his Improv experience from Los Angeles and Dallas - Ft Worth to the troupe.
+* [[Robert Slack]] is both a member of the troupe and coach, bringing his Improv and acting experience to the troupe.

 * [[Ceej Allen]] was instrumental of the concept used for the format, has been a member of the AIC since 2003 is also adding his own flavor and touch as a coach